Egypt

 According to the Companies Law No. 159 of 1981 and the Capital Market Law No. 95 of 1992, all companies, except for partnership companies and limited partnership companies, must present annual audited financial statements.

 The Minister of Investment and International Cooperation (MoI) is the recognized auditing standard-setter.
 In 2008, the MoI issued Decision No. 166/20008 to adopt the Egyptian Standards on Auditing Review and Other Assurance Services (ESAROAS), which the Egyptian Society of Accountants and Auditors (ESAA) indicates are aligned with the 2015 version of ISA.
-The ESAA reports that the ESAROAS has not been updated to align with the latest version of the ISA.
-As the country is aligned with an outdated version of the standards, it is recognized as being partially adopted.
+The ESAA reports that the ESAROAS has not been updated to align with the latest version of the ISA and therefore, assessed as partially adopted.

 Current Status: Partially Adopted